-The topic contains reference information that information technology (IT) personnel and service representatives can use to learn about using and managing removable media devices and communications devices.
-You can also find specifications and installation notes for the specific devices.
+The topic contains reference information that information technology (IT) personnel and service representatives can use to learn about using and managing the following removable media devices and communication devices.
+You can also find specifications and installation notes for specific devices.